AI Consciousness and Existential Risk: Secondhand x-risk from AI consciousness

 \subsection{Conscious supremacy: Higher existential risk?}

 If consciousness serves a specific function in biological brains~\cite{crick2003framework,rosenthal2008consciousness}, it could be that non-conscious entities, whether natural or artificial, will be devoid of the corresponding capabilities.
 The consequences for AI depend on what the function of consciousness might be.
-But many of the proposed functions associated with consciousness also appear potentially useful for advanced AI: grounded or embodied cognition~\cite{baars1993cognitive,pennartz2018consciousness,o2001sensorimotor,haikonen2020artificial}, metacognition~\cite{rosenthal2000consciousness,cleeremans2007consciousness}, concept formation~\cite{bengio2019consciousnessprior}, or system-2 cognition~\cite{kahneman2003perspective,baars1993cognitive,bengio2019consciousnessprior} and general reasoning abilities~\cite{dewall2008evidence,smith2016relationship}.
+But many of the proposed functions associated with consciousness also appear potentially useful for advanced AI: grounded or embodied cognition~\cite{baars1993cognitive,pennartz2018consciousness,o2001sensorimotor,haikonen2020artificial}\footnote{\textcolor{review}{Embodiment is a prime example, as it appears important for both the consciousness dimension (via the notion of grounding and affordance) and for the intelligence/capability dimension; this is apparent in the recent surge of ``agentic'' LLMs~\cite{plaat2025agentic} that do not merely provide language responses to user prompts, but can be directly connected to user resources, devices and file-systems and can provide action outputs via tools, APIs or MCP (Model Context Protocol~\cite{hou2025modelcontextprotocolmcp}).}}, metacognition~\cite{rosenthal2000consciousness,cleeremans2007consciousness}, concept formation~\cite{bengio2019consciousnessprior}, or system-2 cognition~\cite{kahneman2003perspective,baars1993cognitive,bengio2019consciousnessprior} and general reasoning abilities~\cite{dewall2008evidence,smith2016relationship}.
 If some or all of these functions depend on consciousness, then merely scaling current AI models \emph{without} consciousness will likely fail to lead to AGI or ASI.

 The term ``conscious supremacy'' (Fig.~\ref{fig:secondhand}b) is inspired by the notion of quantum supremacy in physics~\cite{preskill2012quantum}, and borrowed from Ken Mogi~\cite{mogi2024artificial}, who used it with a related but slightly different meaning.
 He suggested that some computations and tasks could be radically easier to perform for conscious than non-conscious entities (hence the analogy with quantum vs. traditional computing).
 He further posits that it would be wiser, from a safety perspective, to avoid training AIs on tasks belonging to the realm of human conscious processing: non-conscious AIs attempting to perform these tasks would more likely be misaligned~\cite{mogi2024artificial}.
 Here, I postulate that, \textit{if} some advanced capabilities are inaccessible to non-conscious AI systems (the ``conscious supremacy'' hypothesis), then current scaling efforts will eventually hit a wall.
 Even attempts at training the models for these capabilities will be insufficient, without the underlying architecture or algorithms of consciousness.
 The race for AGI and ASI would then inevitably lead research labs and AI companies to---willingly or inadvertently---implement consciousness in future models in order to unlock these capabilities.
 This is still assuming, of course, that such an implementation is possible (i.e., computational functionalism).
 This scenario would effectively result in a positive correlation between artificial consciousness and existential risk---mediated, in practice, by a constraint on the relation between intelligence and consciousness.